 Volumetric imaging of the fetal heart can be accomplished with a variety of commercially available ultrasonographic equipment.
 The modality is increasingly used in clinical practice, either to help solve difficult cases or to gain a different perspective on anomalies seen by conventional two-dimensional ultrasonography (2DUS).
-The objectives of this CME activity are:
+After completing this activity, the participant will:

 - review commonly used terminology for volumetric imaging of the fetal heart;

 - gain an understanding of currently available transducer technologies;

 - review common pitfalls involved in volume dataset acquisition;

 - review methods commonly used to display volumetric images of the fetal heart;